omercankoc/swift-handbook/Fundamental/FunctionsAndClosures.md

 var message = status.show(for: 200)
 ```
 ### Functions in "_" Keyword
-If the parameter identifier of the function has the keyword "_" in front of it, when the function is called from outside, it takes the value without needing the identifier, but is rendered with the name of the identifier inside the function.
 ```swift
 struct Messages {
     func status(_ code : Int) -> String {